Mathusayini/AI-Powered-Smart-Glove-for-Safety-Monitoring-Control-in-Workspaces/README.md

 This project presents a smart glove that uses AI to help keep workers safe in places like factories and other risky areas.
 The glove has several sensors that can find dangers in the environment and from physical sources.
 It sends instant feedback and helps guide actions to handle those threats.

 # Overview
 The AI-powered smart glove is an integrated safety device that uses a number of sensors to keep an eye on a worker's surroundings and physical condition.
 It promptly notifies the user via haptic (vibration) and visual (LED) signs when it detects dangerous gas levels, unsafe temperatures, excessive force, and abnormal health signals.
-For real-time monitoring and upcoming AI-based predictive analysis, it concurrently logs sensor data to a Firebase cloud database.
+For real-time monitoring and upcoming AI-based predictive analysis, it concurrently logs sensor data to a Firebase cloud database nd sends email alerts through LabVIEW when danger thresholds are exceeded.

 # Key Highlights
 Real-time detection of environmental and physical hazards